Creepy0964/Creepy0964/README.md

-# Hello!
-Welcome to my GitHub page!
-Here you can find LyandOS repository and my other projects.
-My main language is C#, but I also learn C++ and make sites in HTML, CSS and JS.

-My Discord: Creepy0964#9567.
-I always answer adequate messages!
+# Creepy0964
+he/they, 16 y.o.

+i fuck around, write code and music. my main language is JS, but i also know C# and a bit of C++/C, NASM and Python. currently learning React.JS and some Backend/DevOps things. that's it :p

+### TODO
+- [ ] design this shit